Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Patient Medical History Access

-This feature requires the integration of Electronic Medical Records (EMR) to ensure the flexibility of workflow, accessibility of services, and usability of software.
-The principle of an EMR is to enter data on each new patient and update it with each recent visit.
-It helps with further patient diagnostics by providing a status update on the patient’s condition.
-EMR organizes all health-related information, eliminates doctor paperwork, and avoids health-related duplication.
+This requires the integration of electronic health records to ensure the flexibility of the medical practice workflow, accessibility of services, and usability of software.
+The principle is to enter data on each new patient and update it with each recent visit, which helps with further patient diagnostics by providing a status update on the patient’s condition.
+Electronic health record integration helps organize all information and avoids duplication.
+That is especially vital when evaluating telemedicine effectiveness.

 E-prescription